Judith Okely: Academic career

 Her 1983 book The Traveller-Gypsies was based on extensive field work with traveller-gypsies in the 1970s and was described as "an important contribution to the scientific, as opposed to the romantic or antiquarian approach, to the study of British Travellers" and "... not simply a work of scholarship however.
 It invites the public to understand in matters where prejudice and hostility have ruled.
 It deserves a wide readership".

 Awards

-In 2011, she was awarded the Seal of the City of Pilsen in the Czech Republic, and also received a medal from the Faculty of Philosophy at Pilsen's University of West Bohemia, as a 'World Scholar.'
+In 2011, she was awarded the Seal of the City of Plzeň in the Czech Republic, and also received a medal from the Faculty of Philosophy at Plzeň's University of West Bohemia, as a 'World Scholar.'
+In 2020, she received the Rivers Memorial Medal from the Royal Anthropological Institute, an award that is given for "a recent body of work published over a period of five years which makes, as a whole, a significant contribution to social, physical or cultural anthropology or archaeology."